Clowlar/learngit/readme.txt

-# cancel txt
+# i will add this file.

-# my stupid boss still prefers svn.
+# i will commit this file.